| AS QUICK AS CAN BE based on

 "Stand by."

-She was no closer to the action when the curtain rose on the second act.
+Samatha was no closer to the action when the curtain rose on the second act than she had been when it fell on the first.
 Koa and Alicia softshoed and tapped and warbled.
-It was short. |
+The second act was short. |

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

 "Break it in, please."